Terry Pegula: Buffalo Sabres

 In February 2011, Pegula purchased Hockey Western New York LLC (the holding company that owns the Buffalo Sabres and the Buffalo Bandits of the National Lacrosse League) from previous owners Tom Golisano, Larry Quinn, and Dan DiPofi for $189 million.
 Pegula's purchase made an immediate positive impact, with players, fans and alumni invigorated by his investment in the team, the then First Niagara Center and the building of Harborcenter across the street.
 Pegula was quoted as saying, "Starting today, the Buffalo Sabres' reason for existence, will be to win a Stanley Cup."

 However, in the decade that followed, the Buffalo Sabres posted a 281-354-94 record and held the longest active NHL post-season drought.
 Pegula and his wife have been heavily criticized for meddling in the Sabres' hockey operations.
-Many fans and critics alike have attributed the team's firing of six head coaches and three general managers since 2013 to this, as well as other controversial moves such as the trades of Ryan O'Reilly and Jack Eichel.
+Many fans and critics alike have attributed the team's firing of six head coaches and three general managers since 2013 to this, as well as other controversial moves such as the trades of Ryan O'Reilly, Jack Eichel, and Sam Reinhart, who would each go on to win a Stanley Cup with the St. Louis Blues, Vegas Golden Knights, and Florida Panthers, respectively.

 Buffalo Bandits

-Included in the Sabres purchase was their National Lacrosse League (NLL) counterpart, the Buffalo Bandits, which have won four NLL championships.
+Included in the Sabres purchase was their National Lacrosse League (NLL) counterpart, the Buffalo Bandits, which have won seven NLL championships.
+The Bandits won the NLL championship in 2023, giving Pegula his first championship under his ownership of the team.
+The Bandits would repeat as NLL champions in 2024, and would win a third consecutive league championship in 2025.